OpenNuvoton/NuSpeech-Tools/README.md

 1. record the last enable option for "Enable color Range By Wave Length"
 2. enable serial LED fading setting
 3. modify the time and sample rate limitation for creating silence wave file
-  a. time length must be bigger than 1 (ms)
+  - time length must be bigger than 1 (ms)
-  b. sample rate must be bigger than 30 (sample/second) 4 check total used memory size to show waveform and curve information for creating silence wave file
+  - sample rate must be bigger than 30 (sample/second)
+4 check total used memory size to show waveform and curve information for creating silence wave file

 ------------